b1412/dev-env/README.md

 # dev-env
-  This is a fully Docker-based development environment, witch allows you to work with with docker-compose commands, and containers instead of repositories and code
+This is a fully Docker-based development environment, which allows you to work with docker-compose commands, and containers instead of repositories and code

 ## Prerequisite
 Docker & Docker Compose

 ## Supported repositories
  - MySQL https://github.com/b1412/kotlin-cannon-mysql